-The Mojave Mile
+The Mojave Mile and Magnum

 Standing Mile racing is now the hottest form of racing on the West coast!